schalkneethling/minimalist/README.md

 # minimalist

-> NOTE: This for is now the canonical repository for `minimalist`
+> NOTE: This is now the canonical repository for `minimalist`

 A base collection of atoms and molecules written in https://sass-lang.com/